The owner was enthusiastic and friendly.

-Nestled in an alley at 476/47 Huynh Van Banh Street (Phu Nhuan District) is a curry shop that is bustling with customers every afternoon.
-Many people from far away, from other districts, still try to come to the shop to enjoy Indian curry.
-The shop owner is Ms. Nguyen Thi Phuong (45 years old).
+Tucked away in an alley at 476/47 Huynh Van Banh Street (Phu Nhuan District), there's a curry restaurant bustling with customers every afternoon.
+Many people from far away, from other districts, still make the effort to come to the restaurant to enjoy Indian curry.
+The owner is Ms. Nguyen Thi Phuong (45 years old).

 orchid |